The Criminal Process In California

 In felony cases, the sentencing hearing is scheduled approximately 30 days after the trial or case settlement so the probation department can prepare a report to provide a recommendation to the judge.
 At the hearing, your criminal attorney will argue for the lowest possible punishment while the prosecution will generally argue for a higher sentence.
 If you plead guilty, then your maximum sentence may already be agreed upon by the prosecution or judge.
 In some cases, the exact sentence may already be agreed upon as a condition of the plea bargain.
 This is known as a stipulated sentence.
 If you were found guilty at the trial, then no plea agreement has been put in place and you could receive the maximum sentence for the crime you have been convicted of.

 Felony punishments can range from formal probation to jail time to a stay in state prison.
 Occasionally, you may receive a sentencing alternative such as a residential drug treatment program, counseling, work furlough or community service.
-These programs often require an extra push from your defense lawyer.
+These programs often require an extra push from your lawyer.
 The judge has a wide variety of options when it comes to sentencing and in most cases, the sentence cannot be appealed unless it is considered unreasonable when compared with the severity of the crime.

 Post-Conviction Appeals and Motions for New Trials